 We believe the legitimate dealer community can and should do more to shut down any illicit market.
 In the decades since the UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property of 1970, not enough has changed despite the adoption of dealer and museum ethics codes.

-The new Dealers Antiquities Portal will be the hub for information about Phoenix Ancient Art’s works of art, especially those that require additional provenance research.
-We welcome any information from any source that may help close gaps or provide further information into the history of an object’s ownership.
+And we welcome any information from any source that may help close gaps or provide further information into the history of an object’s ownership.

 Further, we will dedicate a portion of our net quarterly profits from the sale of antiquities to an independent non-profit, the Archaeology Preservation Fund.
 This non-profit invites and evaluates proposals from archaeologists and those seeking to protect archaeological sites around the world and fund quality security proposals.
 Professor Jennifer A. Kreder, a renowned lawyer who specializes in provenance related law, runs this non-profit and exercises sound judgment in balancing the desire for transparency with the need to maximize security at the sites.